RyanQin24/Sumobot/README.md

 # Sumobot
 Hardware and Software Design Challenge for a cardboard battlebot.
+This is a grade 12 project.